sagemath/trac_to_gh/Issue 7080.md

 # Issue 7080: include new separated sage notebook in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7080

 Original creator: was